davidayomide/davidayomide/README.md

 I love to spend time researching into Security whether that's finding vulnerabilities in software, learning best practices, trying to understand the cause behind certain trends or even just staying up to date with what's happening in the cybersecurity space.

-I have several industry-standard certifications, including but not limited to CompTIA Cybersecurity Analyst (CYSA+), Security Blue (BTL1) and i am well-versed in various cybersecurity practices.

-In addition to my SOC experience, I am a skilled penetration tester, proficient in identifying and exploiting vulnerabilities in systems and networks.
-I also engage in DevSecOps practices, working closely with development and operations teams to integrate security considerations into the software development lifecycle.

 - Currently i am collaborating on a research project titled: **[Implementing DevSecOps Tool Chain Based on Open-Source Technology](https://docs.google.com/document/d/1EYviTY9TFPjmz9Md7zm4cE0co9mtLuZUbIWd82nhrhM/edit?disco=AAAAnaxfE_I)**

 - 📝 I regularly write articles on [https://www.notion.so/ayomideshoyemi](https://www.notion.so/ayomideshoyemi)